 By Harlean from AR

 Don't have a holiday card holder?
 I have an idea to get those Christmas cards up for friends and family to see.
-Take a Christmas towel (mine has a Christmas ball on it), and hang it on the wall with 2 thumb tacks.
-Then you can just staple or tape your cards to it.
+Take a Christmas towel, and hang it on the wall with 2 thumb tacks.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.